Hiring Contract Technical Writers

 - Newspaper or Online Ads – This is a common approach for hiring permanent employees, but it is usually labor intensive and includes a longer timeline to post and receive resumes.
 Like any ad, you will need to sift through lots of resumes to find potential candidates.

-- National and Regional Resume Databases – These include Monster , DICE ,CareerBuilder , Hot Jobs , and other local and state databases.
+- National and Regional Resume Databases – These include Monster, Indeed, DICE, CareerBuilder, Hot Jobs, and other local and state databases.
 Most candidates on these systems are looking for permanent jobs, but some are available and interested in contract opportunities.
 But keep in mind that not all companies have access to these databases, as they can be relatively expensive.

 - Other Online Databases and Contracting Sites – Examples of these include www.guru.com, www.upwork.com/ and www.sologig.com.
 By using these sites, you can post a job or project, and/or search through contractor/freelancer postings.
 Although these sites offer plenty of freelance writers, they typically offer limited search capabilities.
 This can make it especially difficult when you’re searching for specific skills and experience.
 Also, many candidates claim to be “technical writers,” but have little or no relevant experience.
 Typically, when you use one of these services, you are required to hire the writer through them.
 The service will charge a fee – usually to the consultant.

-What To Look ForWhat to look for in a contract technical writer?
+So what should you look for when hiring contract technical writers?
 This may vary from situation to situation, but some of the considerations should be:

 - Overall Technical Writing Experience – You are hiring a temporary contract writer, not an employee.
 So, you may want to focus on senior writers with five or more years of experience.
 These writers should have solid expertise in the types of documentation you need and require very little or no training.